Gingercapo/GDP_and_energy_used_Visualization/README.md

 Luckily, your project is only concerned with the data from 2000-2011.
 You need an efficient way to utilize some data from one source, and some data from other sources.

-- Taking just the information that you need from each source and creating a new data source takes a lot of time.Tableau allows you to link data from different sources, as well as import data from different formats.
-While I will be working with one in this Project,
+- Taking just the information that you need from each source and creating a new data source takes a lot of time.Tableau allows you to link data from different sources, as well as import data from different formats, While I will be working with one in this Project,

 - Tableau allows you to use a Web Data Connector.
 This tool allows you to import the data you need directly from another site.
 Your visualizations will update when the data sources for your visualization are updated.